ytakelab/template_analysis/README.md

-# analysis_template
+# schzfrnt_WISKET_lrng
-template folder for data analysis with Python and MATLAB
+a folder for data analyses with Python and MATLAB